gavinlaking/vedeu/README.md

 Referring to the above example, interfaces have a name, and various default attributes.

-`y`          sets the starting row point.
-(See Geometry) `x`          sets the starting column point.
+- `y`          sets the starting row point.
+(See Geometry)
+- `x`          sets the starting column point.

-`width`      sets character width of the interface `height`     sets character height of the interface
+- `width`      sets character width of the interface
+- `height`     sets character height of the interface

 Note: not setting a width or height will set the values to the terminal's reported width and height.

-`foreground` sets the default foreground colour.
-(See Colours) `background` sets the default background colour.
+- `foreground` sets the default foreground colour.
+(See Colours)
+- `background` sets the default background colour.

-`cursor`     a boolean specifying whether the cursor should show.
+- `cursor` is a Boolean specifying whether the cursor should show.

 ### On Defining Events